OpenIPC/decoder/README.md

 - Baby monitors
 - Radio-controlled toys

+The program is guaranteed to work on the latest firmware and uses some GAPPS, so do not disable them !

 _During the testing phase, the application is distributed only in binary form at the request of interested individuals and companies._